mkotsovoulou/ods6001a/problems/problem2/README.md

 # Programming Exercise 2: Conditional Execution

-Enhance programming exercise 1 to calculate the pay 1.5 times the hourly rate when hours worked are more than 40.
+Enhance programming exercise 1 to calculate the pay 1.5 times the hourly rate for all hours worked above 40.
 The code to prompt the user for input is already created for you...

 Compute and display the amount to pay depending on the hours worked.

 Use 35 hours and a rate of 2.75 per hour to test the program (the pay should be 96.25).